The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - We are to be gentle towards others.
 Titus 3:2

 Goodness - It means to be morally honorable, pleasing to God in the sense of what is upright, morally and correct.
 The English word "goodness" includes many pleasing qualities whereas the Greek word indicates one particular quality; moral excellence of character.
+It is simply doing the right thing rather someone knows it or not.
+God will always lead us in goodness.
+Not merely goodness as a quality, but an action and behavior of moral excellence expressing itself in deeds.
+Romans 15:14

-world declares is good because it often appeals to the flesh, sensibilities, worldly concepts and ideologies.
+The challenge today is to focus on what God declares is good, opposed to what the world says is good.
+It's easy to succumb to what the world declares is good because it often appeals to the flesh, sensibilities and worldly concepts.
 God’s goodness is principled in His justice, righteousness and word.
 It sets our moral compass.
 It is to be maintained in every area of our lives.

 - Goodness flows in our behavior whether seen or unseen.
 1 Thessalonians 5:15